Hekkfern/Cpp-For-Everyone/source/annex01/coding-good-practices.rst

 Prefer ``std::string_view`` over std::string when you need a read-only string, especially for function parameters.

 Favor explicit return types over function return type deduction for normal functions.

+When defining a reference, place the ampersand next to the type (not the reference variable's name).